Home » Science and Tech Notes » Electric Vehicles (EVs)

 • EVs can be powered by batteries that are recharged by plugging the vehicle into an electric power source, or they can be powered by a hydrogen fuel cell that converts hydrogen gas into electricity.

-• Compared to traditional gasoline-powered vehicles, EVs produce fewer emissions and are more energy-efficient that can potentially save money on fuel and maintenance costs.
+• Compared to traditional gasoline-powered vehicles, EVs produce fewer emissions and are more energy-efficient, which can potentially save money on fuel and maintenance costs.

 Types of Electric Vehicles